jose-camus/Camus-Python/README.md

 - **Psycopg2-binary**: A PostgreSQL database adapter for Python.
 - **Pydantic**: Data validation and settings management using Python type annotations.
 - **python-dotenv**: Reads key-value pairs from a .env file and can set them as environment variables.
+- **pytest**: A framework that makes building simple and scalable test cases easy.
+- **httpx**: A fully featured HTTP client for Python, which provides sync and async APIs.

 Feel free to reach out if you have any questions or need further assistance!